Finding Employment that Works for

 Finding the right job or career often poses a significant challenge for individuals with Asperger’s Syndrome (autism spectrum disorder) … and for professionals who assist them.
 Standard career planning protocols and occupational assessments are not designed to evaluate the unique profile of abilities and challenges of those on the autism spectrum.

-This full-day seminar explains how communication, executive functioning and sensory processing difficulties impact adults in the workplace.
+This live, interactive seminar explains how communication, executive functioning and sensory processing difficulties impact adults in the workplace.
 You will learn:

 - What is Asperger’s Syndrome